TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrSearch.rst

 :Since: 2.2
 :Default: __solr_current_site

-When indexing documents (pages, records, files, ...) into the Solr index, the solr extension adds a "siteHash".
+When indexing documents (pages, records, files, ...) into the Solr index, the Solr extension adds a "siteHash".
 The siteHash is used to allow indexing multiple sites into one index and still have each site only find its own documents.
 This is achieved by adding a filter on the siteHash.

 Sometimes though, you want to search across multiple domains, then the siteHash is a blocker.
 Using the allowedSites setting you can set a comma-separated list of domains who's documents are allowed to be included in the current domain's search results.
 The default value is **__solr_current_site** which is a magic string/variable that is replaced with the current site's domain when querying the Solr server.